Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 Most thrush infections are caused by Candida albicans, which generally responds well to standard antifungal treatment.

-However, some recurrent cases involve other Candida species, such as:
+However, some recurrent cases involve other Candida species, including:

 Candida glabrata